Health and safety protocols

-Even if you decide to seek care from your own medical provider, be sure to still inform Campus Health so the university can effectively track COVID-19 cases and ensure proper isolation procedures for our campus community.
-Those who can study or work from home will have that option during isolation with approval.
+Even if you decide to seek care from your own medical provider, or test positive at an at-home test, be sure to inform Campus Health so the university can effectively track COVID-19 cases and ensure proper quarantine or isolation procedures for our campus community.

-Training videos, hosted on our Safe Colleges training module platform, will be emailed to all university members and are required to be completed before returning to campus.
-The training videos will cover university actions and individual responsibilities for a safe return to campus.
+Training videos, hosted on our Safe Colleges training module platform, will be emailed to all university members.
+The training videos will cover university actions and individual responsibilities for a safe spring semester.

 - More Information

 If you are experiencing symptoms consistent with COVID please contact either Campus Health Center to schedule symptomatic testing and/or evaluation.

 Bring your current university ID and your medical insurance card to your testing appointment.
 All testing is billed to your insurance begging 5/1/2022.
 Be sure to wear a mask upon arrival to the testing sites and practice physical distancing while waiting.
 Please exit the testing site immediately following your test.
 You will be notified by text or email when your tests results are available on patient portal at https://louisvilleportal.pointnclick.com

 There are three basic types of COVID-19 testing: molecular, antigen and antibody testing.
 These tests are not interchangeable.

 Molecular (also known PCR, RT-PCR, genetic) testing is a diagnostic test that detects genetic material of the virus and can continue detecting it for weeks to months following an initial infection.
 UofL's testing vendor, Bluewater Lab, conducts molecular testing for all university members who are asymptomatic (not experiencing symptoms of COVID-19).